AMReX-Codes/amrex/Docs/JOSS/paper.md

 AMReX’s particle implementation allows users flexibility in specifying how the particle data is laid out in memory and in choosing how to optimize parallel communication of particle data.

-### Linear Solvers

-AMReX includes native linear solvers for parabolic and elliptic equations.
-Solution procedures include geometric multigrid and BiCGStab iterative solvers; interfaces to external hypre and PETSc solvers are also provided.

-### I/O and Post-processing

-AMReX has native I/O for checkpointing and for reading and writing plotfiles for post-processing analysis or visualization.
-AMReX also supplies interfaces to HDF5.
-The AMReX plotfile format is supported by VisIt, Paraview, and yt.
-AMReX also has linkages to external routines through both Conduit and SENSEI.

 ### Parallelism

 AMReX’s GPU strategy focuses on providing performant GPU support with